Exporting to Brazil

 - Democratic and stable government.

-- Diversity and abundance of natural resources.
+- Plentiful and diverse natural resources.

 - The justice and tax systems are complex mechanisms with little flexibility.